We’re used to seeing many mixed dogs, especially those from Beagles, Corgis, Aussies, and other purebred dogs.

 Health issues

-Unfortunately, the Border Collie-Dachshund mix has some health issues that might represent a problem for dog owners.
-Depending on which parent the puppy takes after, they will have diseases common for that dog breed.
+Unfortunately, the Border Collie-Dachshund mix has some health issues that might pose a problem for dog owners.
+Depending on which parent the puppy takes after, it will have diseases common to that dog breed.

 For example, Dachshunds usually suffer from diseases linked to their elongated bodies.
 These include health problems such as intervertebral disc disease or IVDD and canine diabetes mellitus or DM.